SMU – PHIL 3379 – ENVIRONMENTAL ETHICS – FALL 2025 – JEAN KAZEZ

 John Muir writing about Yosemite valley

-Wilderness as playground for the rich-- impressive lodges in National Parks (p.
+Wilderness as playground for the rich-- impressive lodges in National Parks (original p.
 8)

 St Mary lodge, Glacier National Park

-Wilderness as a frontier where rugged individualism can flourish (p.
+Wilderness as a frontier where rugged individualism can flourish (original p.
 7)

 Monument Valley, Utah (where many westerns were shot)